Learn how 2018 World Bee Day was celebrated in Kenya

 We need a volunteer beekeeper to join our fundraising and communications team to develop and implement a plan to which the whole Bees Abroad team can be harnessed to support.

-Those who have already managed beekeeping projects in the developing world are welcome.
-We offer them the opportunity to share knowledge with our team of PMs and the benefits of being part of an organisation dedicated to the relief of poverty through beekeeping.
+If you have already managed beekeeping projects in the developing world why not get in touch?
+We can offer the opportunity to share knowledge with our team and the benefits of being part of an organisation dedicated to the relief of poverty through beekeeping.

 Apprenticeship with a Bees Abroad Project Manager

-There are occasional opportunities to travel to a project with an experienced Bees Abroad PM.
-Prospective PMs are required to fund their costs and should budget in the region of £1500.
+There are sometimes opportunities to travel to a project or projects with an experienced Bees Abroad project manager.
+You will need to fund your own costs (or fundraise to do so) and should budget in the region of £1500.
 There are some suggestions below about raising funds.

 Apprenticeship without a Bees Abroad Project Manager

-We can facilitate visits for individuals to existing mature projects in Kenya or Uganda to observe and learn about the challenges of beekeeping in Africa.
-Funding applies as listed above.
-Project Managers are expected to self-fund an initial visit to Africa the cost of which is typically £1000 to £1500.
+We can help with visits for individuals to existing mature projects in Kenya or Uganda to observe and learn about the challenges of beekeeping in Africa.
+Again you will need to self-fund or fund-raise for this initial visit and the cost is typically £1000 to £1500.

-- Self-Funding – Donations of personal funds to BA which are then used for visits attract gift aid of 25% if the donor is a taxpayer.
+Self-Funding – Donations of personal funds to Bees Abroad which are then used for visits attract gift aid of 25% if the donor is a taxpayer.

-- Relatives and Friends – ‘Birthday present just donations to Bees Abroad this year please’.
+Relatives and Friends – ‘No birthday presents thanks – give to Bees Abroad this year’.

-- Buy & Sell on eBay – it works for one of our PMs.
+Buy & Sell on eBay – it works for one of our project managers for continued project funds.

 World Bee Day is supported by all UN Member States and the International Federation of Beekeepers’ Associations.
 It takes place on 20th May each year and it highlights how the beekeeping sector helps poverty alleviation, preserving a healthy environment and its biodiversity.